-Take the time to understand the requirements involved with auto insurance and minors, when and why a parent may have to co-sign an insurance policy, the insurance rules around emancipated minors and more.
+Learn about the requirements involved with auto insurance and minors, whether a parent must co-sign an insurance policy, the insurance rules around emancipated minors and more.

 Key Highlights